 These steps may include:

 - Make a positive change in your lifestyle.
 Your recovery isn’t solely dependent on staying sober – it involves an entire positive lifestyle change.
-Cultivate wellness by taking care of yourself physically, mentally, emotionally, in relationships and professionally.
-Take up a healthy cooking class and learn to eat well, join a local gym and attend a spin class, incorporate a daily walk during your lunch break, get a good night’s sleep each night.
+Cultivate wellness by taking care of yourself physically, mentally, emotionally, in relationships, and professionally.
+Join a local gym and attend a spin class, incorporate a daily walk during your lunch break, get a good night’s sleep each night.
 When your body feels good, you’ll be more likely to weather the storms in a healthy way – rather than turning back towards pills, heroin, alcohol, or any drug of choice.

 - Practice mindfulness.
 Many addiction rehab facilities incorporate mindfulness techniques into their programs – and for good reason.
-Mindfulness helps people to stay in the moment without judgement, and allows them to focus solely on one thing at a time.
-Mindfulness especially helps those who have been in active addiction avoid feeling overpowered by thoughts of the past or high stress levels about the future.
+Mindfulness helps people to stay in the moment without judgment and allows them to focus solely on one thing at a time.
+Mindfulness especially helps those who have been inactive in addiction avoid feeling overpowered by thoughts of the past or high-stress levels about the future.
 Incorporating mindfulness into your recovery may mean simply taking a few minutes to focus on your breathing, doing a mental self-check, and considering what to do to improve the situation.>

 - Find a stable job.
 Financial problems can be one of the biggest triggers for arguments in relationships, triggers for personal anxiety, and you guessed it – a trigger for relapse.
 In early recovery, you may find yourself taking whatever job is first available in order to simply shift back into the swing of a normal routine and to simply pay the bills.
 However, as you grow stronger and more comfortable in your new path, explore career options that will give you financial stability, challenge you, and interest you.